-WediBoard - Wedi board is probably the most commonly used lightweight substrates among mosaic artists.
+WediBoard - WediBoard is probably the most used lightweight substrate among mosaic artists.
 It's a German product normally used in the construction industry as an underlayment for bathrooms, showers, floors, anywhere that needs waterproof material.
 What is it exactly?
-Wedi board is a foam board covered with a thin layer of fiberglass mesh and a cement coating.
+Wedi board is a high-density foam board covered with a thin layer of fiberglass mesh and a cement coating.
 It is entirely waterproof and weatherproof, very rigid so it won't warp, and super lightweight.
 It can be used indoors and out in all climate conditions.
-Available in 1/4" and 1/2" thicknesses each sheet comes 3' x 5" (36" x 60") so you can often get many projects from one piece.
-Its easy to cut with utility knife and leaves a smooth edge that will need to be framed or covered.
+Available in 1/4" and 1/2" thicknesses each sheet comes 3' x 5' so you can often get many projects from one piece.
+It’s easy to cut with a utility knife and leaves a smooth edge that will need to be framed or covered.

-Cement board -This is exactly what is says.
+Cement board -This is exactly what it says.
 It is a cement-based product formed in sheets and reinforced with fiberglass mesh.
 It is most often used to construct shower surrounds and as a substrate for tile floors.
-Cement board is weather and water proof, permanent, and readily available at your local home improvement center.
-Cement board is heavy and cannot support itself, it must be screwed in place or to another surface that can support it.
+Cement board is weather and waterproof, permanent, and readily available at your local home improvement center.
+Cement board is heavy and cannot support itself.
+It must be screwed in place or to another surface that can support it.
 When cutting the edge are rough and a bit uneven, you will need to plan for covering or trimming these edges.
 Thinset should be used as the adhesive when working with cement board.

 Wood - Although wood is readily available one must proceed with caution when selecting this as a base material.
 Wood is vulnerable to changes in humidity or temperature and can warp or crack, thus popping tiles and cracking grout. if you are going to tile a wood piece such as a dresser or table.
-Make sure that it properly sealed, free of loose or peeling paint, and sanded to aid in bonding.
-Wood elements from craft stores (frames, shelves, birdhouses, boxes, etc.) are ready for mosaics but are NOT suitable for outdoor use.
-We recommend Kilz.
-It not only seals but acts as a bonding agent for your adhesive.
-Do not use sealer's like Thompson's water seal, as they leave a waxy finish that prevents adhesives from sticking.
+Make sure that it is properly sealed, free of loose or peeling paint, and sanded to aid in bonding.
+Wood can be used safely provided it is properly prepared and used in the correct applications.

 Plywood - Although wood is readily available one must proceed with caution when selecting this as a base material.
 Even plywood is vulnerable to changes in humidity or temperature and can warp or crack, thus popping tiles and cracking.
 It may be used successfully indoors in smaller sizes and should be sealed with Kilz or similar primer.
-Multi-layer birch cabinet plywood is a good choice for interior art work.
+Multi-layer birch cabinet plywood is a good choice for interior artwork.